VanshAnand1/BLOG/README.md

 There are plenty more features I plan to add, so stay tuned!

 ### <a id="september-20-2025-bugfix-1.01"></a> September 20, 2025 (Bugfix 1.01):
 After using BLOG for some time, I found a small but annoying bug with the guest mode feature.
 Sometimes when you would click the button to use BLOG as a guest, the site would let you in, and then kick you out, requiring you to click the button again.
-With no error or warning message, this was a pretty bad bug to have, as people who are just trying to view the site would think that it was not working.
+With no error or warning message, this was a pretty bad bug to have.

-The fix for this had me searching through form validations, my axios checks, the way I was rendering the initial page and navigation bar, and even how I was calling the api calls through my server.
-In addition to fixing this, I also added a small message on the entry pages letting the user know what guest mode entails.
+The fix for this had me searching through form validations, axios checks, the rendering of the navigation bar and homepage, and even my api calls in my server.
+It took some time, but the error is now gone and users can enter the site without any issues.
+In addition to this fix, I also added a small message on the entry pages letting the user know a little information about what they can do in guest mode.

-Now, you can enter the site without any issues.
-I have been busy these past few weeks with applying to jobs and my courses for the Fall semester starting, so I have not had as much time to dedicate to this project.
+I have been busy these past few weeks with applying to jobs and my courses for the fall semester, so I have not had as much time to dedicate to this project.
 I will still try and push an update/bugfix every once in a while though, so stay posted!

 ---